scaldi/scaldi/README.markdown

 At the moment *Scaldi* is proof of concept.
 I hope you will find it helpful.
 Your feedback is very welcome and it would be very helpful for the further project development!

-You can find main project's home page here:
+You can find project's home page here:

 [http://olegilyenko.github.com/scaldi/Scaldi.html](http://olegilyenko.github.com/scaldi/Scaldi.html)